jjaakko/fake-news-classifier/index.markdown

 We created Model-A using an algorithm based on something called [term frequency–inverse document frequency (TF-IDF)](https://en.wikipedia.org/wiki/Tf%E2%80%93idf).
 An explanation of TF-IDF and how we used it can be found in our [technical report](link to technical report).
-However, we want to leave you with an intuition about TF-IDF based on this word cloud based on Flea's [series of] article[s] [one of] which contains ghidora.
+However, we want to leave you with an intuition about TF-IDF using the word cloud below which based on Flea's [series of] article[s] [one of] which contains ghidora.
 <div style="text-align: center">
 <img src="assets/images/wordcloud_ghidora.png" alt="Photo" hspace="0" vspace="0" width="65%" align="center"/>
 </div>
+The intuition behind TF-IDF is that it considers important those words that are common in a particular document but not common in the other documents in the data set.
+The mathematical formulation of TF-IDF produces high scores for these document-specific important words.
+The largest words in the word cloud above appear the most in Flea's archive while not appearing so much in the other articles.
+Of course, the word sizes are proportional to the TF-IDF scores which decrease as the word sizes decrease.
+Luckily, in this case, Flea is actually a credible underground journalist with a distinct vocabulary and his blog [Ghost of a Flea](http://www.ghostofaflea.com/archives/2005_03.html) does not have advertising.
+This may help explain why this article was assessed correctly as not fake by Model A despite its complications.

 ## What about Model B?
 We also created Model-B using an algorithm based on something called [doc2Vec](https://en.wikipedia.org/wiki/Word2vec#Extensions) which in turn is an extension of word2vec.